jeffpar/lonedissent/index.md

 Welcome to this whimsical website, where we will be highlighting the worthless work that Supreme Court Justices have been engaging in for centuries: dissents.
 And not just any dissents, but *lone* dissents.

-Yes, we're talking about those cases where just *one* Justice could not be persuaded by their colleagues and who instead choose to write a dissent, explaining why he or she was absolutely right and *all* of their fellow Justices were absolutely wrong.
+Yes, we're talking about those cases where just *one* Justice could not be persuaded by their colleagues and who instead chose to write a dissent, explaining why he or she was absolutely right and *all* of their fellow Justices were absolutely wrong.

 For example, [Plessy v.
 Ferguson](https://www.oyez.org/cases/1850-1900/163us537) upheld the "separate but equal" treatment of black Americans in 1896.
 Justice John Marshall Harlan, the lone dissenter, wrote: